biosemantics/charaparser-web/README.md

     SUCCESSFULLY|UNSUCCESSFULLY|NO_OPERATION
     ```

-* /partOf: *Creates a part-of relation in the carex ontology*
+* /partOf: *Creates a part-of relation between the part and the bearer (part is 'part_of' bearer) in the named ontology*
   * HTTP POST http://{host}/partOf
-  * Request body:
+  * Request body: If user value is empty, a shared ontology will be used.
+Otherwise, a user-specific version of the ontology will be used (See /createUserOntology).
     ```json
     {
+    	 "user":"2",
+	     "ontology":"exp",
       "bearerIRI": "http://biosemantics.arizona.edu/ontologies/carex#root",
       "partIRI": "http://biosemantics.arizona.edu/ontologies/carex#apex"
     }